ArrowrIcon Home icon

 Gadget, generally known as a machine, for rolling one's own cigarettes, and a packet of cigarette papers for use with the gadget, photographed in Winchester City Museum

-The appearance and flavour of roll-ups
+The appearance of roll-ups

 My father's roll-up cigarettes always seemed to be much floppier, thinner and empty at the ends than the bought sort.
 Whether this was how he made them to save money, or whether it was the way they came out of the machine, I don't know.